nikjaksan/nikjaksan/README.md

-- 👋 Hi, I’m @nikjaksan
+- 👋 Hi, I’m Nick (@nikjaksan)
-- 👀 I’m interested in ...learning to program
+- 👀 I’m interested in ...FullStack Web Development and Cloud Computing
-- 🌱 I’m currently learning ...The Complete Javascript Course by Jonas Schmedtman
+- 🌱 I’m currently learning ...
+AWS Cloud Practitioner Certification
 - 💞️ I’m looking to collaborate on ...
+Any exciting website idea
-- 📫 How to reach me ...
+- 📫 How to reach me ... njs.learns@gmail.com

 <!---
 nikjaksan/nikjaksan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.